ally-ahmed/tss-app/README.md

 - 🚧 serverFunction

 ### Next Time TODO
-- Move hooks to a separate folder and file check start-trellaux and set actions to server only maybe also trpc/init
 - remove super JSON, I don't thin we need it at the moment
-- Add loading state for post list
 - Add font
 - Add auth
 - Read up on preload and navigation